Patient Responsibility

 Do copays count toward my out-of-pocket maximum?

 Yes.
-In Medicare Advantage plans, copays count toward your annual out-of-pocket maximum.
-Once you hit that limit ($9,250 or less in 2026, depending on your plan), the plan pays 100% of covered services for the rest of the year.
+In Medicare Advantage plans, copays for covered services count toward your annual in-network out-of-pocket maximum.
+Once you hit that limit ($9,250 or less in 2026, depending on your plan), the plan pays 100% of covered in-network services for the rest of the year.

-Send us your bill or Medicare notice and we'll check it for free.
-If there's an error, we'll tell you exactly what it is and what to do about it.
+Upload your bill or Medicare notice and Barley checks it against Medicare's rules — so you know if there's an error and what to do about it.

 This information is for educational purposes only and is not legal or medical advice.
 Always verify with your doctor's office and insurance company.